By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 - a pinch of black pepper

-Add 1 cup whole milk and 4 drops liquid stevia extract; I also added 1 tsp coconut oil, but could use ghee.
+Add 1 cup whole milk and 4 drops liquid stevia extract; I also add 1 tsp coconut oil, but could use ghee.
 (NOTE: fat and black pepper are essential to help with absorption).
 Warm over low heat (simmer), stirring, to about 140°F (using a milk thermometer), then remove from heat, stir and enjoy!
-This really is delicious, so I’ll make up a full recipe of the dry tea mix for 2 – 4 servings (second recipe, below).
+This really is delicious, so I now make up a full recipe of the dry tea mix for 2 – 4 servings (second recipe, below).

 Golden Milk (Turmeric Tea) Dry Mix for 2 servings

-This recipe is from Wellness Mamma (1); it stores well in a mason jar with lid, kept in a cool, dark place.
+This recipe is adapted from Wellness Mamma (1); it stores well in a mason jar with lid, kept in a cool, dark place.
+During the holiday season, I add cardamom (freshly-ground seeds).
 Simply mix up the spices and store in a jar, then use 2 tsp of the powdered mix with 2 cups of milk, and warm as above.

 - ½ cup turmeric powder